-The payable to the Vendors of \$6.0 million are unsecured promissory note to each Vendor in the amount of \$3.0 million.
+The payable to the Vendors of \$6.0 million was satisfied by the issuance of an unsecured promissory note to each Vendor in the amount of \$3.0 million.
 Each note is for a term of 2 years from the March 2, 2006 closing of the acquisitions, and is non-interest bearing for the first year of the term but shall bear interest at the Royal Bank of Canada prime rate on the second year of the term.

-On May 10, 2006 the Partnership agreed to grant an option in favour of the Vendors to convert the promissory notes arising from the working capital adjustment to Class A Units at \$10.00 per unit for a period of up to six months from March 2, 2006, the effective date of the acquisitions.
-On June 29, 2006 \$1.0 million aggregate amount of the promissory note held by Impact was assigned to a shareholder of Impact and was converted into 100,000 Class A Units at \$10.00.00 per unit and on July 19, 2006 an additional \$3.0 million aggregate amount of the promissory note held by CFS was converted into 300,000 Class A Units at \$10.00.00 per unit.
+On May 10, 2006 the Partnership agreed to grant an option in favour of the Vendors to convert the promissory notes arising from the working capital adjustment to Class A Units at \$10 per unit for a period of up to six months from March 2, 2006, the effective date of the acquisitions.
+On June 29, 2006 \$1.0 million aggregate principal amount of the promissory note held by Impact was assigned to a shareholder of Impact and was converted into 100,000 Class A Units at a conversion price of \$10.00 per Class A Unit and on July 19, 2006 the \$3.0 million aggregate principal amount of the promissory note held by CFS was converted into 300,000 Class A Units at a conversion price of \$10.00 per unit.